 A direct development of Deere’s first elevating scraper, the model 840, the model 5010 incorporated many improvements over its predecessor.

-John Deere to many people are better known for their agricultural equipment and are in fact one of the oldest established manufacturers of ag equipment being founded in the late 1830s.
+John Deere to many people is better known for its agricultural equipment and is in fact one of the oldest established manufacturers of ag equipment, being founded in the late 1830s.

-The original John Deere model 840 was a 3-axle elevating scraper and utilized a bowl manufactured for Deere by Hancock of Lubbock Texas.
+The original John Deere model 840 was a 3-axle elevating scraper and utilised a bowl manufactured for Deere by Hancock of Lubbock Texas.